 We are currently in the process of developing material for the website to help you understand Concentrated Solar Thermal (CST) Power and the important role of CST research for the future of Australia and the world.

 In the meantime there are some great resources to learn more including:

-SolarPaces – The international network of researchers and industry experts for the development and marketing of concentrating solar thermal power systems and solar chemistry technologies.
+SolarPACES – is the international network of researchers and industry experts for the development and marketing of concentrated solar thermal power systems and solar chemistry technologies.

-- SolarPACES Concentrating Solar Power Projects database maintained by NREL
+SolarPACES Concentrated Solar Power Projects – a database maintained by National Renewable Energy Laboratory (NREL).

 Sunshot (USA) – The SunShot Initiative drives research, manufacturing, and market solutions to make the abundant solar energy resources in the United States more affordable and accessible for Americans.